Vatsy05/Gaze_exam_proctor/README.md

 ---

-### 🔹 Audio Monitoring
-- Listens to the environment through the microphone.
-- If **voices or conversations** are detected for more than 1 second:
-  - Red flash warning (*VOICE DETECTED!*).
-  - Event is logged with a timestamp.
-  - A short **.wav audio clip** is saved in the `events/` folder.

----

 ### 🔹 Mobile Phone Detection (YOLOv8)
 - Integrates **YOLOv8 pretrained model** to detect mobile phones in the webcam feed.
 - If a **cell phone** is detected: